AnietieJohnson/Performing-Analysis-using-SQL/README.md

  ######  Syntax: INSERT INTO table_name (column1, column2, column3, ...)
 ######       VALUES (value1, value2, value3, ...);

-### Paying attention to questions:
+**_Paying attention to questions:_**
 ##### 3. The ID has to be unique
 ##### 4. Where a student has no score, it should be ‘0’ by default
 ##### 5. Add a constraint that prevents the ID and Subject from taking null values

 iii.
-I Added the individual constraint where required, Then inserted each column's information.
+I Added the individual constraint where required.

  iv.
+Then inserted each column's information
-I used the syntax: CREATE Table table_name (column1 datatype Constraint, column2 datatype, column3 datatype, column4 datatype, column5 datatype constraint);
+ ###### I used the syntax: CREATE Table table_name (column1 datatype Constraint, column2 datatype, column3 datatype, column4 datatype, column5 datatype constraint);
 - ###### i.e *for Student info:* CREATE Table Student_Info(Student_ID INTEGER Unique Not Null, Gender VARCHAR(50), Name VARCHAR(50), Age INTEGER, Subject VARCHAR(50) Not Null);
 ###### INSERT INTO Student_Info(Student_ID, Gender, Name, Age, Subject)
 ###### VALUES (1, 'FEMALE', 'ANNIE JOHNSON', 17, 'Mathematics'),